Loading...

 • Well Done: 71°C

-Always oil and season the steak and rub into the meat before putting in the pan.
+Always oil and season the steak and rub into the meat before putting it in the pan.

 When your steak has finished cooking, make sure to let it rest for 5 to 7 minutes.
 This allows for the juices to redistribute which gives the steak a better texture.
 Also, note that your steak will keep cooking during this time due to residual heat.